-We have also tested cube map parametrization and hemisphere parametrization [22], but we find that the Lambert equal-area parametrization gives the least distortion.
-The cube map parametrization is not area-preserving, and the size of a region changes when mapping from a sphere to a cube map, leading to noises.
-The hemisphere parametrization in [22] produces artifacts when a region crosses the diagonal of the unit disk.
+We have also tested cube map parameterization and hemisphere parameterization [22], but we find that the Lambert equal-area parameterization gives the least distortion.
+The cube map parameterization is not area preserving, and the size of a region changes when mapping from a sphere to a cube map, leading to noises.
+The hemisphere parameterization in [22] produces artifacts when a region crosses the diagonal of the unit disk.

-B. Data Compression
+6.2 Data Compression

-Let ω_0 and ω denote the view and light directions respectively, and let θ_0 denote the polar angle of the view direction ω_0 .
-For an isotropic BRDF $\rho(\omega, \theta_0)$, we sample ω at 32×32 directions of the hemisphere parametrization, and θ_0 at 32 angles.
-For an anisotropic BRDF $\rho(\omega, \omega_0)$, we sample both ω and ω_0 at 32×32 directions.
+Let ω_0 and ω denote the view and light directions, respectively, and let θ_0 denote the polar angle of the view direction ω_0 .
+For an isotropic BRDF $\rho(\omega, \theta_0)$, we sample ω at 32 × 32 directions of the hemisphere parameterization and θ_0 at 32 angles.
+For an anisotropic BRDF $\rho(\omega, \omega_0)$, we sample both ω and ω_0 at 32 × 32 directions.
 As there is only one globally stored BRDF SAT, no compression is needed.

-The 4D Self-Visibility Distance Field (SVDF) is precomputed with a sampling rate of $32 \times 32 \times N$, where 32×32 is the size of the VDT at each vertex, and N is the number of vertices in the scene.
-The 5D Occluder Visibility Distance Field (OVDF) is precomputed at $32 \times 32 \times (6 \times 32 \times 32) \times 16$, where 32×32 is the VDT size, $(6 \times 32 \times 32) \times 16$ is because, like OOF in [4], we use a cube sampling of $6 \times 32 \times 32$ to sample the space around each object on 16 different concentric spheres, with radii ranging from 0.4r to 6r, where r is the radius of the bounding sphere.
-As a result, the data of the SVDF for a 40k vertex mesh is about 160M (32FP), and the data of the OVDF is about 384M.
+The 4D SVDF is precomputed with a sampling rate of $32 \times 32 \times N$, where 32×32 is the size of the VDT at each vertex, and N is the number of vertices in the scene.
+The 5D OVDF is precomputed at $32 \times 32 \times (6 \times 32 \times 32) \times 16$, where 32×32 is the VDT size, $(6 \times 32 \times 32) \times 16$ is because, like OOF in [4], we use a cube sampling of $6 \times 32 \times 32$ to sample the space around each object on 16 different concentric spheres with radii ranging from 0.4r to 6r, where r is the radius of the bounding sphere.
+As a result, the data of the SVDF for a 40K vertex mesh is about 160M (32FP), and the data of the OVDF is about 384M.
 Both of them need to be compressed before putting into the GPU.

 For SVDF compression, we use the Clustered PCA (CPCA) method [7].
-Taking a 40K vertex model for example, with 256 clusters and 8 eigen-vectors for each cluster, a compression ratio of about 1 : 17(9M) gives a good result.
+Taking a 40K vertex model for example, with 256 clusters and eight eigenvectors for each cluster, a compression ratio of about 1:17(9M) gives a good result.

-We compress OVDF as follows.
-For each concentric sampling sphere (using cube map sampling), we split all the six faces of the cube map into 2×2 segments, and obtain 24 segments on each sphere, like in [9].
+We compress OVDF as follows: For each concentric sampling sphere (using cube map sampling), we split all the six faces of the cube map into 2×2 segments and obtain 24 segments on each sphere, like in [9].
 We use 16 concentric sampling spheres, resulting in a total of $24 \times 16 = 384$ segments.
 Each segment is compressed using PCA.
-With 8 eigen-vectors per segment, a compression ratio of about 1 : 26(15M) gives a good result.
+With eight eigenvectors per segment, a compression ratio of about 1:26(15M) gives a good result.

-We pack BRDF, SVDF and OVDF data into textures to load into the GPU.
+We pack BRDF, SVDF, and OVDF data into textures to load into the GPU.
 For higher accuracy, we use 16FP textures instead of 8BP.
-For BRDFs, we pack both isotropic and anisotropic BRDFs into 3D textures3.
-For the compressed SVDF and OVDF, we pack the eigen-values and the cluster indices of the vertices into 2D textures.
-Eigen-vectors of SVDF and OVDF are packed into 2D and 3D textures, respectively.
+For BRDFs, we pack both isotropic and anisotropic BRDFs into 3D textures.3 For the compressed SVDF and OVDF, we pack the eigenvalues and the cluster indices of the vertices into 2D textures.
+Eigenvectors of SVDF and OVDF are packed into 2D and 3D textures, respectively.